-has unmatched expertise and it comes to preventing-or eating disorders.
-In fact, ACUTE founder and Executive Medical Director Dr. Philip the world's foremost expert in medical complications of eating disorders.
-Dr. Mehler has published more than 460 scholarly pieces on this potentially fatal complication and other medical issues related to anorexia, atypical anorexia, bulimia and ARFID.
+In fact, ACUTE founder and CEO Dr. Philip Mehler is widely considered the world's foremost expert in medical complications of eating disorders.
+Dr. Mehler has published nearly 500 scholarly pieces on this potentially fatal complication and other medical issues related to anorexia, atypical anorexia, bulimia and ARFID.
 Read a recent article Dr. Mehler authored on this important topic, titled Anorexia nervosa in adults and adolescents: The refeeding syndrome.